 The American Express Platinum Card is one of the top cards in the industry for perks.
-This card is primarily for travelers who spend heavily in airfare and love Amex’s transfer partners.
-While I don’t have this card, I do have its business counterpart.
-Both versions have similar earning structures, redemption options, and many common benefits.
+This card is primarily for travelers who value airport lounges, hotel status and other luxurious perks.
+It can also be great for those who spend heavily in airfare and love Amex’s transfer partners.
+Both the personal and business versions have similar earning structures, redemption options, and many common benefits.

-The Platinum Card earns 5x Membership Rewards (MR) points on airfare and only one point on non-bonus spend.
+The Platinum Card earns 5x Membership Rewards (MR) points on airfare booked directly with the airline or through amextravel.com.
+All personal versions of the Platinum Card give you more flexibility with booking flights than the Business Platinum Card does.
+Furthermore, the Platinum card earns just one point on non-bonus spend.
 This card has an annual fee is $550 (NOT waived the first year).

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption: